OK cruise, would not repeat this one. by guardsmenVerified Review / Sail Date: / Traveled As: Large Group

 StateroomsNorwegian Escape has 2,175 cabins, including 1,130 balcony staterooms.
 Spa Mini-Suite/Spa Balcony staterooms offer the added bonus of complimentary access to the Thermal Spa Suite.
 Guests staying in the 95 suites in The Haven by Norwegian (accessible only by special keycard) enjoy a luxury experience.
 In addition to upgraded amenities, guests have exclusive access to a private two-story courtyard area with a retractable roof, swimming pool, two whirlpools, private sundeck, private spa treatment rooms, and private sauna.
 Exclusive concierge and restaurant are also available for Haven guests.

-Excellent.
-Would give 10 stars if I could by mlaurenzi01Verified Review / Sail Date: / Traveled As: Couple
+OK cruise by Judester314Verified Review / Sail Date: / Traveled As: Couple

-Loved the staff! by michellerboudreVerified Review / Sail Date: / Traveled As: Family (older children)
+GOOD TRIP by junyiyang1987Verified Review / Sail Date: / Traveled As: Family (young children)

-Very nice trip by pravinbrahmbhatVerified Review / Sail Date: / Traveled As: Couple
+Descent Cruise line but BEWARE of a lot Nickel and Diming by DJKellyGVerified Review / Sail Date: / Traveled As: Couple

-fair norwegian escape cruise by JoeAnn2018Verified Review / Sail Date: / Traveled As: Couple
+Great relaxing vacation by lfurruleVerified Review / Sail Date: / Traveled As: Family (older children)

 Norwegian Escape Cruises and Itineraries